-So You Have Resolved Your Personal Injury Claim, What Next?
+So You Have Resolved Your Personal Injury Claim, What's Next?

-Medicare requires its insureds to report the settlement or judgment resulting from any and all personal injury claims within 60 days.
-Failure to do so can result in a fine that can be as high as $1,000.00 per day.
+Medicare requires you to report, within 60 days, any settlement or judgment resulting from any personal injury claims for which it has paid medical claims.
+Failure to timely report can result in substantial fines—as high as $1,000.00 per day.

 Claims Resolved for $5,000.00 or Less

-In cases that settle or result in a judgment for $5,000.00 or less, Medicare has a fixed percentage option.
+Fortunately, in cases that settle or result in a judgment for $5,000.00 or less, Medicare has a fixed percentage option.
 This is particularly helpful if you are trying to settle a case without the assistance of an attorney.
-In these cases, regardless of the amount of the total Medicare lien, Medicare will accept 25% of the total amount received by you in full and final resolution of its claim for reimbursement.
+In these cases, regardless of the amount of the total Medicare lien, Medicare typically will accept 25 percent of the total amount received by you in full and final resolution of its claim for reimbursement.